cap-ntu/ML-Model-CI/modelci/hub/readme.md

 Test model at production environment

-- [] Get original model performance (cold start, latency, throughput) on different devices (Local)
-- [] Get containerized model performance (cold start, latency, throughput) on different devices on different devices (container)
-- [] Successful converted models with their performance and failed converted models with error codes
-- [] Accuracy (or some other metrics) loss of new converted models (need users to specify the path of test data)
 - [ ] Get original model performance (cold start, latency, throughput) on different devices (Local)
 - [ ] Get containerized model performance (cold start, latency, throughput) on different devices on different devices (container)
 - [ ] Successful converted models with their performance and failed converted models with error codes
 - [ ] Accuracy (or some other metrics) loss of new converted models (need users to specify the path of test data)

 ## Deploy

 Employ serving systems and docker to deploy models